 When to go

-- The best time of year to visit is Autumn, to experience the landscapes at their most colourful.
+- The best time of year to visit is Autumn, to experience the landscape at its most colourful.
 However, note that this is also the busiest time.

 - The best days to visit are during the week, with Friday and Saturday tending to be the busiest.
 If you are planning a weekend in Amish Country note that most places are closed on Sunday.